 The United States Food and Drug Administration revealed that major manufacturers have until July 26th, 2018 to comply to their new and improved nutrition label.
 Unveiled by first lady Michelle Obama, she had this to say, “you will no longer need a microscope, a calculator, or a degree in nutrition to figure out whether the food you’re buying is actually good for our kids.”
 The new nutrition chart shows the calories in every one serving in large bold letters, and the serving size stands out more as well.
 For those of us who are attempting to watch their sugar consumption, there is now a line that states how much sugar has been added to a product.
 First lady Obama went on to say, “We commend the FDA for modernizing the label, particularly the inclusion of added sugars, which we believe will be extremely helpful in preventing the debilitating chronic medical conditions, including type 2 diabetes and heart disease, currently affecting millions of Americans.”
 The changes to the nutrition table are an effective new way in combating the large number of obese Americans whose numbers are rising rapidly in young children.

-One of the more common questions being asked around the web is whether or not medical assistants can transition into other fields after completing a medical assistant diploma.
+One of the more common questions being asked around the web is whether or not medical assistants can transition into other fields after completing an online medical assistant diploma.
 By other fields people usually mean if a medical assistant can continue to work in the health care industry just as a more specialized profession as opposed to a medical assistant.
 There is a resounding answer to this question, and the answer that most people will tell you/find is yes.
 Despite finishing a degree program as a medical assistant, you can easily begin the process to transition into a more specialized field.

 One of the more common transitions out of medical assisting is into LPN.
 It means going back to school in order to get certified, but with the experience you’ll earn through your career as an MA it should be rather easy to do well in school.
 However, once you transition into a career as an LPN, you are pretty much stuck as an LPN.
 LPN’s are in high demand and once you are in you are in.
 As a medical assistant you can easily move up into becoming an EKG Tech or even a Phlebotomist once you complete the right amount of training.